This guide is in three sections. This page is the Basic section. Here are links to the other two sections:

 Following are detailed instructions for using the new VARS Query, including descriptions of the screens and examples.
 If you have any questions or comments, see our contact information at the bottom of the VARS Query Application page.

 If your workstation has Flash installed, you can view an animated demonstration of the VARS Query.

-The first steps in defining a search begin on the Basic screen (shown at right) which appears when the VARS Query is opened.
+The first steps in defining a search begin on the Basic screen (right, click to enlarge) that appears when the VARS Query is opened.